ssarvate/CSDA-1050F18S1/SimaSarvate-304328/sprint 2/readme.md

 **Camera ID 1291 (Adelaide & Spadina)** - 3 accidents within the catchment area

-If we add another intersection to the above list, camera id 1242 at Ellesmere Rd & Kennedy Rd with 5 accidents in the catchment area, these 4 intersections would account for almost 30% of the accidents within the defined catchment area.
+If we add another intersection to the above list of hotspot intersections, camera id 1242 at Ellesmere Rd & Kennedy Rd with 5 accidents in the catchment area, these 4 intersections would account for almost 30% of the accidents within the defined catchment area.